theshashankpal/AOS-Assignment-1/readme.txt

 None (To my limited knowledge)

 If given more time , would've used pthread_barrier .
-As before I didn't know that we can use pthread_barrier for processes too by passing non-zero arguments.
+As before I didn't know that we can use pthread_barrier for processes too by passing a non-zero argument.
 -----------------------------------------------------------------------------------------------------------------------